-The instructor also has an in-class tech library which is an added resource.
-This library is conveniently set in the classroom and students are encouraged to use these items to accomplish course assignments.
-When time permits, students may also pursue self-directed learning in advanced/specialized topics such as databases, Java, C++, art, and animation if they have all of their work finished.
+In addition to the above, the instructor has a library of books that are used as additional resources.
+This library is conveniently set in the classroom and students are encouraged to use these items as additional resources to accomplish course assignments.
+When time permits, students may also pursue self-directed learning in advanced/specialized topics.